GabrielVaubaillon/my_books/Scripts/README.md

 ## Issues

 - md to csv need update
-- use normpath to get rid of .. in paths
 - add location in books
 - in stats: soit non_lus => et non lus